castdrian/Gonerino/README.md

 - Automatically removes blocked channels' videos from your feed
 - Block "People also watched this video" and "You might also like this" suggestions

-## Dependencies

-This tweak requires [YouGroupSettings](https://github.com/arichornloverALT/YouGroupSettings) to display its settings section in the YouTube app settings.

 ## Compatibility

 | Category | Version/Method | Status |